 Though it may be tempting to chop an assortment of veggies and throw them on a pan together to roast, we’re here to tell you that not all vegetables are created equal, and how you roast them DOES make a difference.
 Here are 8 of our best tips for roasting vegetables to help you reach maximum caramelized, charred veggie goodness!

 8 Tips For Roasting Vegetables

-- HOT AND FAST – Naturally occuring sugars in vegetables will caramelize at higher temperatures yielding chewy, crispy charred bits (which we love).
-For max caramelization and char roast vegetables between 400º and 450ºF.
+- HOT AND FAST – Naturally occurring sugars in vegetables will caramelize at higher temperatures yielding chewy, crispy charred bits (which we love).
+For max caramelization and char, roast vegetables between 400º and 450ºF.

 - HARD VS. SOFT VEGETABLES – Harder root vegetables like carrots, potatoes, parsnips, and sweet potatoes require more time in the oven than softer vegetables like onions, mushrooms, and broccoli.
 I like to roast harder root vegetables at 400º for 15 minutes, then add softer vegetables to the pan, roasting everything together for another 20-30 minutes, and flipping halfway.
 If you would rather roast all of your vegetables together at the same time, simply chop everything into uniform pieces and keep you eye on them.

 - WHICH FAT SHOULD YOU USE? – I love melted butter on vegetables, however, when you’re edging into the 450ºF temperature range for roasting, it’s better to choose a fat with a higher smoke point.
 For super hot temperatures I prefer to roast vegetables with coconut oil, sesame oil, vegetable oil, or peanut oil.